bbmokhtari/django-translations/docs/reference/querysets.rst

       Apply a language to be used on the queryset and some of its relations.

-      Causes the queryset and its specified relations to work with the translated values in a language. e.g. filtering, getting, etc.
+      Causes the queryset to work with the translated values in the specified language while querying the database.

+      Causes the queryset's specified relations to be translated in the specified language while evaluating the queryset.

       :param lang: The language to be used on the queryset.
           ``None`` means use the :term:`active language` code.